grafana/loki/docs/sources/send-data/alloy/examples/alloy-otel-logs.md

 ```
 <!-- INTERACTIVE exec END -->

-The new configuration will be loaded this can be verified by checking the Alloy UI: [http://localhost:12345](http://localhost:12345).
+The new configuration will be loaded.
+You can verify this by checking the Alloy UI: [http://localhost:12345](http://localhost:12345).

 ## Stuck?
 Need help?